rceid/transport_weather/README.md

 The file *spark_ml.scala* contains the scala code that creates the ML models used to predict Divvy Trip duration.
 The script combines divvy and weather data on a daily level, formats the categorical variables splits the training and testing data 80/20, spearately fits a Linear Regression and Random Forest Regression to three different subsets of features, and exports model metrics to Hive.
 The three different subsets are i) date, divvy rider, and weather features; ii) rider and weather features; and iii) just weather features.
 Evaluation metrics include R<sup>2</sup> and Root Mean Squared Error.

+Features are broken down as follows:

+- Weather features: Average precipitation, snow, and temperature
+- Rider features: Subscriber or not, aender, age
+- Date features: Year, month, year-month interaction.
+Interaction not used in random forest as distinct values outnumber model's buckets.

 File *ml_to_hbase.hql* subsequently takes the Hive table and uploads it to HBase, along with an "index" table for distinct model types used for the ML view's dropdown menu in the app.
 ___
 ## 8. The Web Application